Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Introduction

 \subsection{Motivation and Gaps}

-A deeper understanding of the design, performance, and scalability of FaaS workflow platforms enables the development of better user applications and improves the utilization of FaaS platforms ~\cite{swcosw}.
-Applications that rely on low-latency performance and rapid scaling of FaaS functions may not necessarily achieve them for FaaS workflows.
-However, understanding the design trade-offs of these platforms is non-trivial for two reasons. \textit{First,} commercial FaaS platforms from public Cloud Service Providers (CSPs) are \emph{proprietary}.
-There is a lack of insight into the execution of a FaaS workflow.
-Developer documents have scarce details on their internal architecture, motivating the need for empirical studies for reverse engineering. \textit{Second,} FaaS workflows have fine-grained and complex interactions between the functions through parameter passing, whose performance side-effects are not obvious~\cite{bmspec}.
+A deeper understanding of the design, performance, and scalability of FaaS workflow platforms enables better design of workflow applications and configuration of FaaS platforms~\cite{swcosw}. \modc{The low-latency and rapid scaling of FaaS functions may not directly translate to workflows due to dependencies and orchestration overheads.} However, understanding the design trade-offs of these platforms is non-trivial. \textit{First,} FaaS platforms from public (commercial) Cloud Service Providers (CSPs) are \emph{proprietary}.
+Developer documents have scarce details on their internal design, motivating the need for empirical studies for reverse engineering. \textit{Second,} FaaS workflows have fine-grained and complex interactions between the functions through parameter passing, whose performance side-effects are not obvious~\cite{bmspec}.
 The interplay between the platform architecture and workflow behavior is non-trivial.

-Several recent efforts have conducted \emph{black-box} profiling of FaaS platforms to understand their performance~\cite{swcosw,bfaas,peak-behind}.
-However, these are limited to individual functions, and these learnings do not fully translate to FaaS workflow platforms due to message passing and orchestration overheads, and the design choices on resource sharing and scaling in workflow platforms.
-Others have proposed \textit{FaaS benchmarks}~\cite{faasdom,fbench,copik2021sebs,crossfit,owl} to allow users to benchmark FaaS platforms.
-But these have not been composed into non-trivial applications with different lengths, branches, etc., relevant to us~\cite{xfbench}.
-Lastly, there is a large body of research into \textit{optimizing FaaS platforms} based on such experimental observations~\cite{sislmerv,atlsc,baosfs,sequoia}.
-Similar opportunities can arise based on our systematic study of FaaS workflow platforms~\cite{netherite}.
+Recent efforts have conducted \emph{black-box} profiling of FaaS platforms~\cite{swcosw,peak-behind}. \modc{But these are limited to individual functions, and the learnings do not fully map to workflow platforms due to message passing and orchestration overheads, resource sharing, and asymmetric scaling.} \modc{Benchmarks for FaaS~\cite{faasdom,fbench,copik2021sebs,crossfit,befaas} and, recently, for FaaS Workflows~\cite{sebsflow} exist.
+These help compare platforms for the same application but do not characterize the workflow's behavior under sustained and dynamic workloads, with the goal of understanding the performance stability, scaling, and cost impact of the platforms.} \modc{There is also a large body of research into \textit{optimizing FaaS platforms}~\cite{baosfs,sequoia}.
+Similar opportunities can arise from our systematic study of FaaS workflow platforms.}